2006 Crawley Borough Council election

 The 2006 Crawley Borough Council election took place on 4 May 2006 to elect members of Crawley Borough Council in West Sussex, England.
 One third of the council was up for election.
-The Conservative gained overall control of the council from the Labour Party, albeit with a majority of just one seat.
+The Conservatives gained overall control of the council from the Labour Party, albeit with a majority of just one seat.

 After the election, the composition of the council was: